InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/index.rst

     loader_data_origin
     stack_name (normally just left at 'default')

-Replicating target data (prom Production)
+Replicating target data (from Production)
 =========================================

 Instead of loading your own target data you can simply replicate data from the